BunniwuvsPoni/Tools/How-To/Xibo/How-To-Xibo-CMS-Instructions.md

 26. Restart Debian to refresh the platform

 ## Note
-Remember to setup XMR in both Settings -> Display and Display Settings
+Remember to setup XMR in both Settings -> Display and Display Settings to allow "Collect Now" and "Screenshots"